The Care Together Vision

 To achieve the above vision, we have dedicated place-based commissioners in each locality.
 The commissioners are building connections with local people and partners to co-design future services.

 Our team is supporting the creation and growth of voluntary, community and social enterprises (VCSEs).
 These will support older people to remain living independently for longer, in collaboration with Communities Service, Health professionals and other partners.

 We are reshaping how we commission council-funded homecare to increase local supply.
 We are also introducing different types of providers into the home care market.
-For example, Community Micro Enterprises - to increase capacity and choice for all.
+For example, Care Micro Enterprises - to increase capacity and choice for all.

 Care Together news and events

 We are excited to share that all seed-funding proposals have been approved.
 Proposals were co-produced with partners in the different localities of Cambridgeshire.
 This was following identification of localised gaps and demand.
 Agreements are now in place for work with local partners to commence.
 These projects will enable local groups and organisations to support increasing numbers of older adults.
 They will be supported to do the things they want to do in the place they call home, with the people they want to do them with.
 This is part of our vision for the Care Together programme.